-Secure Storage and Please describe where PII will be stored and the protections taken Using a cloud or infrastructure owned and hosted by a third party.
-Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Encryption Data will be encrypted while in motion and at rest.
+Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Using a cloud or infrastructure owned and hosted by a third party.
+Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Data passing over the web in encrypted to protect the security of sensitive information.
+Firewalls protect the application servers and, among other tasks, ensures that they are accessible only from the web server host and not directly from the public Internet.
+Encryption Data will be encrypted while in motion and at rest.

 CONTRACTOR

-Signature: Tony Viviani
+Signature: Ominin

-Printed Name: 0
+Printed Name: Prashant Rajvaidya

-Title:
+Title: President and CEO

-Date:
+Date: 3/29/2024